 - Drive from unknown uncertainty toward known variability by utilizing artificial intelligence (AI) and machine learning (ML) for better predictions.

 All planning solutions on the market today are deterministic, meaning that they can utilize only one number for demand, capacity, throughput, quality, etc., despite knowing these parameters are variable or, to use the true antonym of deterministic, probabilistic.
-As Tim writes, “This problem is caused primarily by uncertainty — uncertainty of demand, uncertainty of supply, uncertainty of delivery, etc. Supply chain plans typically take little or no account of uncertainty.”
+As Payne writes, “This problem is caused primarily by uncertainty—uncertainty of demand, uncertainty of supply, uncertainty of delivery, etc. Supply chain plans typically take little or no account of uncertainty.”
 Because traditional planning tools are deterministic.
-Ergo we cannot achieve resilience using traditional planning tools.
+Ergo, we cannot achieve resilience using traditional planning tools.

 The reason we have “unknown uncertainty” is that all traditional planning tools use master data extracted from ERP systems and other data stores.
 Not only are these master data values often incorrect, ERP systems are also deterministic, meaning they contain only one value for any number of parameters used for planning.
 Despite knowing that all these parameter values change depending on operating conditions.
 However, as neither ERP nor planning systems capture the variability of these parameters, we end up with unknown uncertainty.
 So, we cannot look toward traditional planning tools to solve this problem.